gversluis/numeric2mouse/README.md

 Introduction
 ------------
-I wrote a daemon to map ir-keytable keys to mouse movements and combination keys.
+I wrote a daemon to map ir-keytable keys to mouse movements and combination keys on my Raspberry PI (though it should work on any Linux device with lirc in the kernel).

 It basically:
 - Creates a new user input